gsethi2409/mask-detection-in-browser/README.md

 The system works in real-time and is great for integration with surveillance systems at public places.
 It is also a great learning resource.

+## Dataset

+We have used the open Medical Masks Dataset by Eden Social Welfare Foundation, Taiwan [https://www.kaggle.com/vtech6/medical-masks-dataset]

+## Results

+Here we have attached a few training and testing graphs!

 ## Authors

 * **Gunjan Sethi** - *Deep Learning Engineer*